AlbertCayuela/RPG-Progression/README.md

 ### What is the objective of a good RPG progression system?

-Essentially, a good RPG progression system objective is to make de player not detect the infinite game loop that every game has.
+Essentially, a good RPG progression system objective is to make the player not detect the infinite game loop that every game has.

-Avoid the feeling of repetition the same action over and over again while the player is playing.
+Avoid the feeling of repetition of the same action over and over again while the player is playing.

-Provide the player with a good and long-term desicion-making system, which let him take desicions for future sessions of playing.
+Provide the player with a good and long-term desicion making system, which let him take decisions for future sessions of playing.

 Having a good game progression means having a balanced progression, if we are not able to achieve this, our player will be frustrated due to it.